IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/CertRenewal.md

         4. Click **Apply**.

-            No response will be returned and you can assume the playbook executed successfully to renew the certificate.
+            **No response will be returned and you can assume the playbook executed successfully to renew the certificate.**

-    === "Sample output"
+    === "Sample input"

         ![](_attachments/cert-002b.png)
         ![](_attachments/cert-002c.png)